-At the time of diagnosis, the cellular and genetic architecture of multiple myeloma is highly complex and heterogeneous across patients.9,15 Within each patient clonal diversity continuously evolves throughout the treatment continuum.9 Somatic mutations, chromosomal translocations and deletions, and epigenetic modifications accumulate over time within myeloma clones as the disease advances.
-This evolution may occur through branching pathways, where mutations create different clones that may drive disease evolution and treatment resistance.7 Genetic heterogeneity of these myeloma cells highlight the need for simultaneously targeting multiple mechanisms of disease, including protein degradation.16,17
+At the time of diagnosis, the cellular and genetic architecture of multiple myeloma is highly complex and heterogeneous across patients.10,19 Many patients harbor anywhere from three to seven detectable subclones.20 Within each patient clonal diversity continuously evolves throughout the treatment continuum.10 Somatic mutations, chromosomal translocations and deletions, and epigenetic modifications accumulate over time within myeloma clones as the disease advances.
+This evolution may occur through branching pathways, where mutations create different clones that may drive disease evolution and treatment resistance.8 Genetic heterogeneity of these myeloma cells highlight the need for simultaneously targeting multiple mechanisms of disease, including protein degradation.21,22

 Multiple myeloma is an evolving disease state, and Amgen plans several substantive updates to the content of this site in the coming months.
 Please subscribe to be notified as these updates become available.
 Your email will not be used for any other purpose and you can unsubscribe at any time.